 - No admittance without an SMC ID card.
-All students, employees, or community members must swipe their ID each time they enter. - A guest must show a government ID in order to purchase a day pass. - Entering through an emergency exit door or providing access to others through such door will result in immediate and long-term loss of SAC privileges and referral to the Security Office. - No one under the age of 16 will be allowed to use the SAC.
+All students, employees, or community members must swipe their ID each time they enter. - Students, employees, or community members who willfully ignore or refuse to swipe their ID each time they enter the facility will be asked to return to the entrance to swipe their ID.
+Failure to comply with this will result in disciplinary action up to and including loss of facility privileges for an indeterminate period of time. - A guest must show a government ID in order to purchase a day pass. - Entering through an emergency exit door or providing access to others through such door will result in immediate and long-term loss of SAC privileges and referral to the Security Office. - No one under the age of 16 will be allowed to use the SAC.
 Special consideration may be given to dual-enrolled high school students. - Any display of poor conduct, abusive language, fighting, or willful destruction of college property will result in the loss of facility privileges.
 If appropriate, other disciplinary or legal action may be taken. - The SAC is a clean air zone.
 Smoking and vaping are prohibited inside the building. - Proper safety equipment is required for all activities including, but not limited to, bicycle helmets and appropriate climbing harness. - Portable speakers are prohibited in the SAC.
 Members must utilize personal headphones if interested in playing their own music. - In order to use a specific room (dance studio, classroom, theater), a member must first check with the front desk attendant to make sure that the space is available.
 Once availability is confirmed, users must sign the "Student Request Log" to reserve the room. - The Student Activity Center reserves the right to refuse service to those involved as perpetrators in any incident (on or off campus) that, due to the nature of the alleged behavior, causes a potential for the disruption of college activities or the possibility of risk to the safety and/or welfare of specific individuals, the property owned by SMC, or to the general college community.